Last updated May 07, 2021

-Personal Contract Hire, also referred to as PCH, is one of the most popular methods for leasing a car.
-PCH is a contract hire agreement that is available to individuals, whilst businesses can also arrange contract hire agreements for their workforce which excludes VAT.
+Personal Contract Hire (PCH) is one of the most popular methods for leasing a car.
+PCH is a contract hire agreement available to individuals, whilst businesses can also arrange contract hire agreements for their workforce which excludes VAT.

-Personal Contract Hire allows motorists to get a new car every few years (depending on the term of the agreement) with payments that are usually lower than getting the same car through Personal Contract Purchase, Hire Purchase or a personal loan.
-If you are considering financing your car through Personal Contract Hire, it is important to ensure you understand how it works, the benefits and the drawbacks before entering into a financial agreement.
+Personal Contract Hire allows motorists to get a new car every few years (depending on the term of the agreement) with payments that are usually lower than getting the same car through Personal Contract Purchase, Hire Purchase, or a personal loan.
+If you are considering financing your car through Personal Contract Hire, it is essential you understand how it works, as well as the benefits and the drawbacks before entering into a financial agreement.

-PCH is a long term rental agreement where you pay a fixed monthly fee for the agreed period on your contract – most PCH deals are 24, 36 or 48 months.
-In addition, you will be expected to pay a deposit for the vehicle, which is usually the equivalent of either 1, 3, 6, 9 or 12 months of your monthly payments.
+PCH is a long-term rental agreement where you pay a fixed monthly fee for the agreed period on your contract – most PCH deals are 24, 36 or 48 months.
+You will also be expected to pay a deposit for the vehicle, which is usually the equivalent of either 1, 3, 6, 9 or 12 months of your monthly payments.
 It’s worth noting that the higher the deposit, the lower the monthly payments.

 If you pass the credit check, the finance company will require you to pay the deposit.
-Some companies will also require you to pay a processing fee of £100-200 at this stage too for administration.
-Once these payments have been made the leasing company will submit your order to the manufacturer for the car to be built.
+Some companies also charge a processing fee – once you make these payments, the leasing company will submit your order to the manufacturer for the car to be built.

-After the car has been built it is either delivered to or collected by you.
-You will be able to drive the car for the term of your agreement and will need to adhere to the conditions of the contract, such as only doing a specific amount of miles per year – if you exceed your mileage allowance there will be additional fees when you return the car.
+When the car is ready, you can either collect it or arrange to have it delivered.
+You will be able to drive the car for the term of your agreement while adhering to the contract conditions, such as driving within the specified mileage.
+However, if you exceed your mileage allowance, you will incur additional fees when you return the car.

 At the end of the agreement, you simply return the car to the finance company.
 Unlike PCP, there is no option to purchase the vehicle, although you may be able to extend your Personal Contract Hire agreement at the discretion of the leasing company.
-You will need to ensure that you return the car with all of the original documents and in a good condition.
-If the vehicle has any damage which is deemed more than general wear and tear, you may be liable for the costs to repair the damage.
+You will need to ensure that you return the car with all original documents and in good condition.
+If the vehicle has any damage deemed more than general wear and tear, you may be liable for the costs.

-Personal Contract Hire has a number of similarities and differences to Personal Contract Purchase.
+Personal Contract Hire has several similarities and differences to Personal Contract Purchase.
 Like PCP, you will pay a deposit and fixed monthly payments which are set out in the contract, but the differences arise at the end of the agreement.
-With PCP, you have the option to purchase the vehicle and become the legal owner, whereas with PCH there is no option to purchase.
+With PCP, you can purchase the vehicle and become the legal owner, whereas with PCH there is no option to buy.

-With both PCP and PCH the finance company will be the legal owner of the vehicle for the duration of the contract, and you will be expected to regularly make the monthly payments.
+With both PCP and PCH, the finance company will legally own the vehicle for the contract’s duration, and you will be expected to make the monthly payments regularly.
 If you fail to do so, the car could be repossessed.
-The difference is that a car which is financed through PCH can be repossessed at any time without a court order, whereas the finance company of a vehicle on PCP will need to obtain a court order once a third of the total amount payable has been made.
+The difference is that a car financed through PCH can be repossessed at any time without a court order, but a company offering PCP finance will require a court order once you’ve paid a third of the total amount payable.